-The history and culture of St Kitts is inseparable from slavery and estates, as the island was colonized by Europeans as a way to make money from valuable sugar cane plantations.
+The history and culture of St Kitts are inseparable from slavery and estates, as the island was colonized by Europeans as a way to make money from valuable sugar cane plantations.

 These plantations are found across the island and some are now even hotels.
-Visit the Wingfield Estate, the oldest on St Kitts, to learn more about the darker history of the island before exploring the nearby Romney Manor to not only learn about the islands history, but also to see the vibrant, contemporary, cultural exhibitions on show here today.
+Visit the Wingfield Estate, the oldest on St Kitts, to learn more about the darker history of the island before exploring the nearby Romney Manor to not only learn about the history of the island but also to see the vibrant, contemporary, cultural exhibitions on show here today.